- Solar advice hub

 This is why itâs crucial to find the best solar company possible, to ensure your system is set up properly.

-If water gets into the DC cables between your panels, or if those cables rub up against your roof tiles, they can break down over time, which naturally causes problems.
+If water gets into the direct current (DC) cables between your panels, or if those cables rub up against your roof tiles, they can break down over time, which naturally causes problems.

 If you suspect your system may be suffering from electrical problems, look at your inverter to see if itâs providing an error code that you can check online or with the manufacturer.